BabyB1u3/RT_Rendering_Lab/docs/design/serialization_system.md

 **Cons**: Not available in any compiler yet (C++26 at earliest).
 Cannot depend on it.

 **Verdict**: The trait-based design is forward-compatible — when reflection lands, traits can be auto-generated.
 No wasted work.
+In the meantime, `magic_enum` is adopted only as a small helper for named enum token conversion; it does not replace explicit trait code or change the overall architecture.